doxigo/git-ip-guard/README.md

 A security tool that prevents git pushes from sanctioned countries and provides visual indicators in your terminal.

+## Context

+There have been a lot of issues for developers living in sanctioned countries, which is quite unfortunate since they don't really have anything to do with the political side of things.

+Git IP Guard - a tool that enforces location-based restrictions on git pushes.
+While it's important to comply with regulations, it's equally important to remember that behind every blocked push is a developer trying to contribute to open source, learn, or simply do their job.

+The tool includes bypass mechanisms because sometimes compliance requirements conflict with humanitarian considerations.
+It's transparent about what it's doing (showing your location with country flags) and provides clear options for exceptions.

+This isn't a celebration of restrictions, but rather a technical implementation of an unfortunate reality.
+I hope for a future where such tools become unnecessary and all developers can contribute freely regardless of their geography.

 ## Screenshots

 ### ✅ Push Allowed